MileHacker Logo

 Typical Fares & Safety

 • Licensed taxis are generally safe.
-Always check the fare before starting your journey if the meter is not used.
+Always confirm the fare before starting your journey if the meter is not used.

-• For convenience and fair pricing, use the Bolt app for most of your taxi needs in Tirana.
+• For practicality and fair pricing, use the Bolt app for most of your taxi needs in Tirana.
 The app removes language barriers and has clear fares.

 Ride-Sharing & Airport Services

 • Bolt stands out as the most popular ride-sharing app in Tirana.
-It offers competitive prices, real-time tracking, and in-app cashless payments.
+It offers competitive prices, real-keeping track of time, and in-app cashless payments.

 • Bolt rides are often slightly cheaper than traditional taxis and remove the need for cash or fare negotiation.
 Download the app before your trip and set up your payment method.